selwynpolit/d9book/book/email.md

 ## Send email

 Function to send an email in your module with a hook_mail() to set the parameters.
+Also don't forget the `hook_mail` function below that needs to be in your module file.

 ```php
 use Drupal\Core\Mail\MailManagerInterface;